 The show had a sad point for me in that McMurtry’s music was one of the things my ex-wife and I shared.
 (My divorce concluded last month.)
 You have something with someone such as a marriage or a business or a band, and then the structure isn’t there anymore; you remember good things and bad things, and it’ll always be that way, but you come across things that remind you of what used to be.
 And there’s nothing you can do about it.
 It’s hard to take.

-Here’s the set list from the show. (links go to official lyrics).
-I couldn’t figure out all the song titles, so you’ll have to pardon me for the blanks.
+Here’s the set list from the show (links go to official lyrics).
+I couldn’t figure out all the song titles from my notes, so you’ll have to pardon me for the blanks.
 If you know, leave a note in the comments.

 James McMurtry in Denton, Texas, June 2012 by Douglas Lucas is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 Based on a work at www.douglaslucas.com.
 Seeking permissions beyond the scope of this license?
 Email me: firstname.lastname@example.org.